tobyzerner/json-api-server/docs/collections.md

 ## Defining Collections

-To define a heterogeneous collection, create a new class that implements `Tobyz\JsonApi\Resource\Collection`:
+To define a heterogeneous collection, create a new class that implements the `Tobyz\JsonApi\Resource\Collection` interface:

 ```php
 use Tobyz\JsonApiServer\Resource\Collection;